dathere/datapusher-plus/README.md

   Ideas, suggestions and your feedback are most welcome!

 [^1]: [Why use qsv instead of a "proper" python data analysis library like pandas?](https://github.com/dathere/datapusher-plus/discussions/15)
+[^2]: Imagine you have a 1M row CSV, and the last row has an invalid value for a numeric column (e.g. "N/A" instead of a number).
+      After spending hours pushing the data very slowly, legacy datapusher will abort on the last row and the ENTIRE job is invalid.
+      Ok, that's bad, but what makes it worse is that the old table has been deleted already, and Datapusher doesn't tell you what caused the job to fail!
+YIKES!!!!

 ## Resource-first Upload Workflow